midfitz2042/World-Airplane-Crash-Analysis-1908-to-2019/README.md

 - NYear: A Year column to be used in the visuals
 - NMonth: A Month column to be used in the visuals

-Data categorization was used to categorize Country as Place and a Custom Shape Map file was imported into Power BI
+Data categorization was used to categorize Country as Place and a Custom Shape Map file was imported into Power BI.
 # Analysis